-A large empirical literature documents 'price contagion' across countries and asset classes.2 Yet, as Forbes and Rigobon (2002) argue, it is often difficult to separate contagion from ordinary asset interdependence.
-This paper uses a new comprehensive sample on the equity positions of 22, 621 equity funds around the world for a clear identification of a contagion channel.
+A large empirical literature documents "price contagion" across countries and asset classes.2 Yet, as Forbes and Rigobon (2002) argue, it is often difficult to separate contagion from ordinary asset interdependence.
+This article uses a new comprehensive sample on the equity positions of 22,621 equity funds around the world for a clear identification of a contagion channel.
 Our identification is based on a two-step process (illustrated in Figure 1), which features a fund exposure channel measuring a fund's exposure based on fund losses in financial stocks and a implied stock exposure channel measuring stock exposure to fire sales by distressed funds.
 For each fund, we calculate fund exposure to financial stocks as the fund's return losses induced by financial sector positions in the initial phase of the financial crisis.
-Distressed equity funds with large losses faced larger investor redemptions and, therefore, had to engage in asset fire sales
+Distressed equity funds with large losses faced larger investor redemptions and, therefore, had to engage in asset fire sales of their financial and/or nonfinancial stocks.
+To capture the selling pressure of a nonfinancial stock owned by distressed funds, we define its stock exposure as the ownership-weighted average fund exposure of all mutual funds owning the stock.
+Thus, nonfinancial stocks held by funds with heavy loadings on underperforming financial stocks would be considered highly exposed stocks, which have high exposure to the financial sector via their fund owners.